YagoLopez/ng-dashboard/README.md

 ## Features

 - Use of asynchrony for responsiveness and fast rendering.
-Data loading are put in **asynchronous** and **sequential** code blocks.
-This frees the main thread for rendering the whole user interface without blocking it, and allows fast TTI (Time To Interactive)
+Data loading is executed in **asynchronous** and **sequential** code blocks.
+This frees the main thread for rendering the user interface without blocking it, and allows fast TTI (Time To Interactive)
 - Includes **MG Chart**.
 An Angular component based on <a href="http://metricsgraphicsjs.org" target="_blank">Metrics Graphics JS</a>
 - Includes **LMap**.
 An Angular Directive based on <a href="http://leafletjs.com" target="_blank">Leaflet JS</a>
 - UI was quickly assembled based on this component library: <a href="https://github.com/YagoLopez/material-light" target="_blank">Material Light</a>